basdds/basdds.github.io/_posts/2020-10-17-Filming-the-cornfield-sessions.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PLb7l-J_gLXsRTuWGM5F99laOdJZaoZIWs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 My (band) photography hobby has shifted to doing video the last couple of years.
 Normally I just went to a gig with my DSLR and recorded it in one take.
-But this production was ...different... :-)
+But this production was ..different!

 Some things I've learned during this production where: